StevenClontz/escape-pod-puzzlehunt-2016/pages/3-brahan-spring.md

 brackets for a **Hammer Plow Sickle** tournament between seven Soviet operatives.
-We're not sure of the rules, except that it's very similar to **Rock Paper Scissors**, and the rows of the below chart show how each operative plays against the others:
+We're not sure of the rules, except that it's very similar to **Rock Paper Scissors**, and the rows of the below chart show how each operative plays against the others (for example, Soviet Operative 6 always uses Plow against Soviet Operative 2):

 <div class="table-wrapper">
   <table>